soundpress/RulesOfNYC/docs/c09/index.rst

    (3) the continued failure to pay the summons fine amount for an additional 45 days beyond the period stated in paragraph (2) of this subdivision will result in a further penalty of $30.00 in addition to the penalties provided in paragraphs (1) and (2) of this subdivision; and

-   (4) the continued failure to pay the summons fine amount for an additional 7 days beyond the period stated in paragraph (3) of this subdivision will result in the entry of a judgment against the owner in the fine amount as provided in § 39-05 of these rules plus the penalties provided in paragraphs (1), (2) and (3) of this subdivision.
-The penalties set forth in subdivision (a) of § 39-07 of this title shall not apply to any company subject to this subdivision.
+   (4) the continued failure to pay the summons fine amount for an additional 7 days beyond the period stated in paragraph (3) of this subdivision will result in the entry of a judgment against the owner in the fine amount as provided in 19 RCNY § 39-05 plus the penalties provided in paragraphs (1), (2) and (3) of this subdivision.

+   The penalties set forth in subdivision (a) of 19 RCNY § 39-07 shall not apply to any company subject to this subdivision.